HYPERLITE DAY SALE丨UP TO $120 OFF

 Myth vs. Reality: Integrated Fixture vs. LED Tubes

-The Myth: "I can save money by just swapping my fluorescent tubes for LED tubes.
-It's cheaper and easier."
+The Myth: "I can save money by just swapping my fluorescent tubes for LED tubes."

-The Reality: While LED tubes offer an initial energy save, they are a shortcut that often leads to disappointment.
-This approach ignores the most common point of failure: the original fluorescent fixture's ballast and sockets.
-An integrated LED linear high bay is a complete system where the driver, chips, and thermal management are engineered to work together.
-This holistic design is what allows for a 50,000+ hour rated life and a meaningful 5-year warranty.
-LED tubes, by contrast, are limited by the quality and age of the fixture they are placed in, and their warranties are often shorter and more restrictive.
+The Reality: While LED tubes offer a lower initial cost, they are often a short-term fix.
+This approach leaves the aging fluorescent ballast and sockets in place—the two most common failure points.
+An integrated LED linear high bay is a complete system where the driver and thermal management are designed to work together.
+This holistic design is what supports a 5-year warranty and a 50,000+ hour life.
+LED tubes are limited by the quality of the legacy fixture and often carry more restrictive warranties.

 Key Takeaways